stacksjs/bun-plugin-dotenvx/README.md

 ]
 ```

-You may now use it in your project:
+You may now use the decrypted `.env` values in your project:

 ```ts
 import env from './.env'